ZeehtRx/Portofolio-Finance-Tracker/README.md

 Firstly download the run.bat and porto.html, Create a folder that holds the 2 file in the same folder(remember must in the same folder).

 And then Just Click on the run.bat and click on the porto.html so you can open the web thats it enjoy to use this webapp freely.

+# Features
+- the webapp can tracking your financial data
+- it can save the data with localstorage (so you can use it with no wifi)